 Erin is a graduate student of Applied Community Psychology at Portland State University.
 She is passionate about bringing creative and engaging educational opportunities to a wide and diverse student population in the Pacific Northwest and beyond.
 Erin is excited to help NW Noggin in our goal of continually improving and adapting in order to better serve the needs of the individuals and communities we meet.
 In her free time Erin likes to attend chili cook-offs, and to combine hiking and biking with geocaching.

-ALLIE CLARK, Resource Council member for Instagram
+CHRISTINA WILLIAMS, Resource Council member for Instagram

 BRIANNA JACOBS, Resource Council member for Facebook